JarodHouston/Color-By-Number/README.md

-# 🎨 Pixel Art Color-by-Number App
+# 🎨 Pixel Art Color-By-Number App

 This is a personal project that lets users upload images and convert them into pixelated color-by-number artwork.
 The frontend is built using **React**, **Vite**, and **Mantine**, with optional **PWA support** so it can be installed on devices like an iPad.